LeCAD-PEG/SOLPS-GUI/README.md

 ### Clearing user preferences on Linux

     rm ${HOME}/.config/ITER/solps-gui.conf

 ### Clearing user preferences on OS X

     rm ${HOME}/Library/Preferences/com.iter.solps-gui.plist
     killall -u $USER cfprefsd

 ## Building on RHEL6 clusters
 Some RHEL6 clusters lack full XCB devel support and for that we recommend the following option to building pyqt:

     USE_QT_XCB=YES ./build-pyqt.sh

+## Building Qt (using build-pyqt.sh or build-paravies.sh) on debian stretch (9)
+Older versions of Qt ( < 5.9.0) do not support OpenSSL-1.1.0, which is the only available package for debian stretch to get via command:

+    apt-get install openssl

+For this you have to install the development packages for older version of openssl (1.0.x):

+    apt-get install libssl1.0-dev

+This installs the development files for openSSL version 1.0.2.